 Fast forward seven years.This boy, now a young man, stands proudly on the bimah to receive an award as our synagogue's first Youth Person of Honor.
 Educators and clergy are thrilled to share with the congregation that he became bar mitzvah and continued his formal education through Confirmation and Post-Confirmation.
 He attends Torah study a few times each month.
 He is described as dependable and responsible, serving as a madrich, or guide, in the religious school and is a positive role model for younger students.
 He has an active leadership position in the youth group, is involved in NFTY, Reform Judaism’s youth movement, and is more or less a "go-to" around the synagogue to get things done.

 How did we get from one point to the other?

 Including students with disabilities enables us to teach all of our students that they can find success, that they matter and that they are valuable members of our community.

-This piece originally ran on the NY Jewish Week's blog The New Normal: Blogging Disability.
+This piece originally ran on the NY Jewish Week's blog The New Normal: Blogging Disability

 Sign up here so you never miss a post from Removing the Stumbling Block: